Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Allergic reactions: Dogs can develop allergic reactions to medications for some time after surgery in some cases.
 Any medication you give your dog for pain or other purposes can also cause allergic reactions.
 Contact your vet immediately if you notice any swelling, hives, itching, or difficulty breathing.

 When in doubt, contacting your vet is the best option.
-An odor isn’t always a sign you should be worried, but you do want to contact your vet if you notice any other strange symptoms or behaviors.
+An odor isn’t always a sign you should be worried about, but you do want to contact your vet if you notice any other strange symptoms or behaviors.
 Most abnormal odors should go away within a few hours.
 If your dog is still smelly past that, contacting your vet is probably in order.

 Black domestic dog are stoop body and vomit mucus